Toruse/toruse.github.io/source/_enportfolio/32/plagin-cross-link-dlya-wordpress.md

     height: 357
 ---

-**Cross-Link** - плагин для внутренней перелинковки статей.
+**Cross-Link** - plugin for internal linking of articles.

 ---

-Место работы
+Place of work

-* Компания _Revolife_
+* Company _Revolife_

-Реализованный функционал
+Implemented

-* Выводит ссылки на статьи в документе.
+* Displays links to articles in the document.

-Проделанная работа
+Work done

-* Реализована генерация списка ссылок на статьи.
+* Implemented generation of a list of links to articles.
-* Подключён интерфейс для настройки плагина.
+* An interface for configuring the plugin has been added.
-* Добавлен shortcode для вывода списка ссылок в документ.
+* Added shortcode for displaying a list of links in a document.
-* Тестирование плагина.
+* Testing the plugin.

-Использовались технологии / инструменты
+Technologies / tools

-* PHP, HTML, JavaScript, jQuery, WordPress, PhpStorm, Git.s
+* PHP, HTML, JavaScript, jQuery, WordPress, PhpStorm, Git.